splittist/scanfcl/README.md

 ## Introduction

 Sometimes you just want to reproduce the effect of `C`-style `scanf` input without having to write your own parser. **scanfcl** reproduces the effect of `sscanf` conversion from lisp strings to lisp objects.
-The standard 'C99' conversion specifiers are supported.
+Most of the standard 'C99' conversion specifiers are supported.

+**scanfcl** depends on [Float Features](https://shinmera.github.io/float-features/) and has an MIT licence.

 ## Functions